DK Metcalf among veteran Seahawks at OTAs to start on-field work in Shane Waldron’s new offense

-Add another title to DK Metcalf’s increasingly long resume — documentarian.
+RENTON — Add another title to DK Metcalf’s increasingly long resume — documentarian.

 Or, at least, the subject of one.